 Are you looking for a new challenge after completing your adventures in the Pokémon video games?
 Perhaps you watched some battles from the Pokémon Championship Series and wondered how you could get involved, or maybe you're just looking to meet some new friends to play Pokémon with.
 It can be a lot of fun to participate in the Pokémon Video Game Championships, and participating in official Play!
-Pokémon tournaments is your chance to prove you're really the very best!
+Pokémon tournaments is your chance to prove you really are the very best!

-What You Need to Know to Compete
+What You Need to Know

 Challenge the Pokémon Championship Series

 There are several different levels of events on the road to the Pokémon World Championships: Premier Challenges, Midseason Showdowns, Regional Championships, and International Championships.
 Only the Pokémon World Championships requires an invitation—you can play in any other event you want to just by registering and paying the entry fee, even if you haven't played in other events before.